 Preparing for a possible audit can involve reconciling business activity statements and tax returns and comparing your client’s outcomes to those of industry peers.
 This will also help to reduce the risk of an audit.

-Karen McDonald, associate director of professional risks at Accountancy Insurance, urges finance and accounting sector leaders to protect their clients in the event of an audit.
+Tax audit insurance Director at Accountancy Insurance, Ferdy Ouw, urges finance and accounting sector leaders to protect their clients in the event of an audit.
 Accountancy Insurance offers an audit insurance policy (Audit Shield) that can help take the pressure off the client undergoing the audit.

 What constitutes an audit?

 “An audit is broadly defined under the policy to include any official audit, enquiry, investigation or review in respect of your client’s returns or financial compliance obligations, and which they are obliged to respond to or act on,” Ouw says.

 Having an audit insurance policy in place can take the pressure off the client having to worry not only about the ATO’s investigation, but also the professional and legal fees that may be incurred in dealing with the ATO.